 Porcelain tile is one of the most popular flooring materials because of its high durability, its variety in terms of color and texture, and its ease of maintenance.
 While porcelain tile is beautiful in low traffic areas like the bathroom, it works very well in high traffic spaces like the living room, kitchen and patio.
 Cleaning porcelain tile is an easy task that requires the right tools.
 Washing, wiping and buffing will keep the tile shiny and new-looking for many years.

 You can hand buff a porcelain tile floor in your home.
 If it's a large floor, you can also use a buffing machine, but this is a drastic measure usually reserved for large commercial or public spaces.

 Unlike soapstone, marble, granite and other delicate stones, porcelain tile is highly durable and resistant to staining and warping, particularly with attentive care and upkeep.
 Although tile and grout can absorb moisture, they are also easy to clean.

 To clean porcelain tile floors, you can use one of many pre-made specialized commercial cleaners that are available, or you can use a simple solution made out of 1/4 cup of vinegar and a gallon of fresh water.
 To begin to polish your porcelain tile floor, you can sweep it with a soft bristle broom to gather any hair, dust or debris that might be lingering in the tiles or on the corners.
 Next, mop the floor with the cleaning solution of your choice, being careful to mop thoroughly.

 Next, rinse the floor gently with clear, fresh water.
-Be careful not to saturate the floors as tile and grout can be porous, and water that gets trapped in the tile can cause lasting damage.
+Be careful not to saturate the floors as grout can be porous, and water that gets trapped there can cause lasting damage.
 Finally, dry the towel with a soft microfiber cloth.

 Buffing Tile Floors